Libraries In The Digital Age: Embracing Change While Preserving Tradition

 i) Increased Accessibility

 Digital libraries, accessible 24/7, transcend geographical barriers and time zones, offering unparalleled access to a wealth of information.
-This heightened accessibility not only benefits local communities but also extends the reach of libraries globally.
-Users can engage with library resources at their convenience, fostering continuous learning and research.
+This heightened accessibility benefits local communities and extends the reach of libraries globally.
+Users can engage with library resources conveniently, fostering continuous learning and research.

 ii) Cost-Efficiency